 RABBI OREN HAYON

-Rabbi Oren J. Hayon grew up in Columbus, Ohio and received his B.A. in English from Rice University (1994).
-Following his graduation, Rabbi Hayon worked briefly for a small management-consulting firm in Houston before moving to Los Angeles to work in the entertainment industry.
-After several years of work on studio and independent film projects, he left for Jerusalem to begin his rabbinical studies at the Hebrew Union College-Jewish Institute of Religion.
+Rabbi Oren J. Hayon grew up in Columbus, Ohio and received his B.A. in English from Rice University.
+Following his graduation, Rabbi Hayon worked in management consulting and in the Los Angeles entertainment industry.
+After several years of work on studio and independent film projects, he began his rabbinical studies in Jerusalem.
+Rabbi Hayon received his M.A.H.L. and rabbinical ordination from the Hebrew Union College-Jewish Institute of Religion.

-Additionally, Rabbi Hayon serves on the Board of Trustees of the Central Conference of American Rabbis and will be installed as the CCAR's Vice President for Member Services this spring.
-He is an editor, translator and contributor of Hebrew texts and poetry for CCAR Press.
-He is a contributor to the Mishkan HaNefesh, the upcoming High Holy Day machzor, and LaKol Eit, a new Rabbi's Manual.
+Rabbi Hayon has held a number of leadership in the Reform Movement, serving as a Vice President of the Board of Trustees of the Central Conference of American Rabbis and as an editor, translator and contributor of Hebrew texts and poetry for a number of publications by the CCAR Press, including Mishkan HaNefesh, the High Holy Day machzor, and LaKol Eit, a Rabbi’s Manual for Reform rabbis.

-Rabbi Hayon is excited to make his home in Houston with his wife Julie and their two daughters.
+Rabbi Hayon happily makes his home in Houston with his wife Julie and their two daughters.

 RABBI PAMELA Silk